-This is where you finally start creating your data tracking plan which is covered in detail in this guide.
+This is where you finally start creating a data tracking plan (covered in detail in this guide).

-Besides the core events, you should also start mulling over the various pieces of data that you would like to gather when a particular event takes place.
-You might also refer to this guide that contains examples of some common events and associated properties that will provide some context into how to think about this process.
+Besides the core events, you should also start thinking about the various pieces of data that you would like to gather when a particular event takes place.
+This guide contains examples of some common events and associated properties that will provide some context into how to think about this process.

 Clicks, Views, and Processes